MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-import-export-job.md

 [!INCLUDE [PEAP](../../../includes/peap-1.md)]

 To create and manage data import and export jobs, you use the **Data management** workspace.
 By default, the data import and export process creates a staging table for each entity in the target database.
-Staging tables let you verify, clean up, or convert data before you move it.
+Staging tables let you verify, clean-up, or convert data before you move it.

 > [!NOTE]
 > This article assumes that you are familiar with [data entities](data-entities.md).